 “My works are formulated by merging the spirit of past traditions with those of the present… to create new horizons for the future.”

-Marvin Oliver (Quinault/ Isleta-Pueblo) is one of the Northwest Coast’s foremost contemporary sculptors and printmakers, who has made strides in the art world for the development and recognition of Native American Contemporary Fine Art.
+Marvin Oliver (Quinault/ Isleta-Pueblo) (1946 – 2019) was one of the Northwest Coast’s foremost contemporary sculptors and printmakers, who made strides in the art world for the development and recognition of Native American Contemporary Fine Art.

-Oliver is also a professor of American Indian Studies at the University of Washington and serves as Adjunct Curator of Contemporary Native American Art at the Burke Museum.
+Oliver was also a professor of American Indian Studies at the University of Washington and served as Adjunct Curator of Contemporary Native American Art at the Burke Museum.

 For more information on Marvin and his other works, please visit his website www.marvinoliver.com